-Department for Education 'Visits to schools by those governing can be enormously useful in helping them carry out their role.
+'Visits to schools by those governing can be enormously use the live was helping them carry out their role.
 That role is largely strategic, not operational, and includes ensuring vision is being turned into reality, ethos is being embedded and progress is being made against the strategic plan.
-At the heart of this is one of NGA's eight elements of effective governance : knowing the school - the data, the staff, the parents, the children and the community.'
+At the heart of this is one of NGA's eight elements of effective governance: knowing the school - the data, the staff, the parents, the children and the community.'